tshihad/tftags/README.md

 ```

+ID in the struct will considered as the ID of the resource/data-source and `GetId` will be called if top level `id` tag is found.
 Nested structs are supported for nested terraform resources.

 _**Note:** Please note that, you need to provide `tf` tags for every fields to parse, any fields without `tf` tags will be omitted_